Couple in The Cage: Two Undiscovered Amerindians Visit the West: Columbus Plaza, Madrid

 Selected for the Edge Biennial, the artists took their performance to a much more public context in Columbus Plaza of May 1992.
 Edge '92, taking place in both London and Madrid, was planned as a quincentennial celebration of Madrid as a hub of European culture.
 Spanish businessmen reverted to childhood, mocking the performers with ape noises, while school children compared the performers to the wax Arawak figures housed in the museum across the street.
 Teenagers also attempted to burn Gómez-Peña while handing him a beer bottle filled with urine.
 Men donated to see Fusco dance, explaining that they wanted to see her breasts.
 More than half of the people believed the performance to be a real display of Amerindians.

 Covent Garden, London

 Three days after Madrid, the pair performed in Covent Gardens.
 Covent Gardens as a venue has a history as a location where people of color have been exhibited, starting from the 17th century through to the 18th century.
 It was even the venue for the play Omai, inspired by the Omai, a Tahitian native who embodied the idea of the noble savage.
 During the performance a group of neo-nazis attempted to rattle the cage.

 Walker Art Center, Minneapolis

 Exhibited as part of their show The Year of the White Bear, the performance took place outside in the Sculpture Garden of the Walker Art Center in September 1992.
 15,000 visitors saw the performance and exhibition.
-Many audience members believed the performance to be real.
 This is the first of two instances in which the work was clearly presented in an art context.